noarche/AutoPrompt/README.md

 # Support

-## Is this a virus?
+## 🟢Is this a virus❔

 No it is not a virus, that is a false positive.
 Anything compiled with pyinstaller will be flagged as potentially malicious.
 Pyinstaller is what turns the .py file into a .exe file and allows people to run python scripts as portable applications without the need to install python or any dependancies.

 Please scan the actual source, the file that ends with '.py' -  It will with no doubt be 100% clean on virustotal.
 That being said I have provided instructions on how to build your own exe from the file you know is clean.

-Tip for all questionable applications:
+☑️Tip for all questionable applications:

-Running the application via [Sandboxie](https://sandboxie-plus.com/downloads/) or similar app will virutalize and protect your OS as if it was running on a virtual machine - [Sandboxie](https://sandboxie-plus.com/downloads/) can be used with any application or installation package thus another great tool to have.
+*Running the application via [Sandboxie](https://sandboxie-plus.com/downloads/) or similar app will virutalize and protect your OS as if it was running on a virtual machine - [Sandboxie](https://sandboxie-plus.com/downloads/) can be used with any application or installation package thus another great tool to have.*

-## ꧁꧂ How to run on linux
+## ꧁꧂ How to run on linux❔

 *You are also able to run the app this way on windows by installing python on windows.*